EdamameTech/DayLeaf3/README.md

 - Tap ↓ to export notes that have not been exported since edited as a text file,
 - Tap &lt; to view and edit previous note,
 - Tap &gt; to view and edit next note, and
-- Tap &gt;&gt; to view today's note
+- Tap &gt;&gt; to view and edit today's note

 ## Privacy policy
 This privacy policy states use of information of the user by a software application, DayLeaf3.